Insights

 Small Text.
 Body copy under 16px is too small for comfortable reading.
 17px or 18px is usually better.

 Low Contrast.
 Light gray on white is the most common readability sin.
 If you have to squint on a sunny day, so do your visitors.
 A free tool like WebAIM’s contrast checker will tell you exactly where your text falls short.
+For why this matters most on contact details, see Why Half Your Visitors Can’t Read Your Phone Number.

 Tiny Buttons.
 Tap targets under 44 pixels are hard for anyone with hand tremors or arthritis.
 That is a larger group than you would guess.